sethsumitkumar/Hospital-managment-system-with-AI-integration/README.md

 ##  Description
 This project is a Hospital Management System that helps manage hospital operations such as patient records, doctor details, and appointments.
 It also includes AI integration to improve efficiency and provide smart suggestions.

+this is the admin and password :
+Username:admin
+Password: hospital123

 ##  Features
 - Patient Registration & Management
 - Doctor Management